 Clark lives by the sea in Cambria, CA with his wife Ute and their two dogs.

 Frances lived in the Findhorn Foundation Community in Scotland for 15 years, where she worked in various areas, including gardening, education, management and building ecological houses.
 She left there in 1992 to join her husband, John Clausen, in Connecticut.
-Since 1997 they have been representing the Findhorn Foundation at the UN Headquarters in New York City, where she co-chairs the Spiritual Caucus and serves on the council of the Values Caucus at the United Nations.
+Since 1997 they have been representing the Findhorn Foundation at the UN Headquarters in New York City, where she chairs the Spiritual Caucus, a group which meets regularly to meditate in support of the UN.

 Since 2009 Frances has been the Treasurer and Administrator for Hygeia.